All Episodes

 Now, what does that mean for the new Green Deal socialist agenda?

-Well, I think it's it's very close to being dead in the water.
+Well, I think it's very close to being dead in the water.

-And I think uh, you know, I personally believe Manchin ought to just go ahead and relax and switch parties.
+And I think, you know, I personally believe Manchin ought to just go ahead and relax and switch parties.

-Uh he'll be so much happier going to Tuesday lunch and with the Republicans than going in with a bunch of people who despise him, who despise his state, uh, who don't share any of his values.
+He'll be so much happier going to Tuesday lunch with the Republicans than going in with a bunch of people who despise him, who despise his state, who don't share any of his values.

 You don't have a politician as good as Barack Obama in the White House.

-And you know, Nancy uh is now a decade older, and I think uh frankly, while she's been running a dictatorship, I think the dictatorship is beginning to fall apart.
+And I think, frankly, while she's been running a dictatorship, I think the dictatorship is beginning to fall apart.

-Can you name ten Democrats in the House that are are even moderately conservative?
+Can you name 10 Democrats in the House that are even moderately conservative?

 I get it.